 About Razom Script

-Razom Script is a typeface with calligraphy roots.
-But digital fonts go beyond analogue calligraphy and handwriting and exceed their limits.
-The fusion of printed and writen letterforms is visible when comparing uppercase and lowercase.
+Razom Script is a typeface with deep roots in pointed brush calligraphy that takes advantage of current font technology to go beyond handwriting and reach new limits.
+A successful blend between printed and handwritten letterforms is visible when comparing upper and lowercase.

 The first sketches of Razom Script were made during travelling